Melinda J. B. Buntin, Ph.D.

 Health Economics, Health Care Spending, Medicare, Medicaid, Payment Reform, Insurance, State and Local Health Policy

-She has an A.B. from the Woodrow Wilson School at Princeton and a Ph.D. in Health Policy with a concentration in economics from Harvard University.
+Dr. Buntin has an A.B. from Princeton University and a Ph.D. in Health Policy with a concentration in economics from Harvard.